Banks ban cryptocurrency buying with credit cards

 A spokeswoman for Chase bank said it is not currently processing credit card purchases of crypto currencies because of the volatility and risk involved, while a Citi spokeswoman confirmed a similar ban, but did not give a reason.

-The bans extends only to credit card purchases, with debit card users still able to buy crypto currencies.
+The ban extends only to credit card purchases, with debit card users still able to buy crypto currencies.

 “Across Lloyds Bank, Bank of Scotland, Halifax and MBNA, we do not accept credit card transactions involving the purchase of cryptocurrencies,” the Lloyds spokeswoman said in an email.